stuartmcalpine/zoom_particle_load_creator/README.md

 Then you can install the `zoom-mask-creator` package by typing the following in the git directory:

-* `python3 -m pip install .`
+* `python3 -m pip install -e .`

-which will install `zoom-mask-creator` and any dependencies.
+which will install `generate-particle-load` and any dependencies.

+As a final step, compile the `Cython` dependencies.

 ### MPI installation for `read_swift`